caroldinh/caroldinh.github.io/index.md

 # ABOUT ✦

 Hey there!
-Call me Carol.
-I am an zinester and creative coder studying immersive media and digital storytelling.
+I am a zinester and creative coder studying immersive media and digital storytelling.
 I reside in Piscataway and Nacotchtank land.

 Email: cdinhart [at] gmail [dot] com